I pretty much exercise every day or, at the very least, every week. It´s not really because I have cartloads of willpower.

 I´ve lost a few friends younger than me to cancer and heart attacks in the past few years.

-Every single day I think of my friend Belinda, gone too soon, less than a year ago.
+Every single day I think of my friend Belinda, gone too soon, three years ago.
 As she battled cancer, she would write to me saying, “all I want to do is grow old and see my kids grow up.”

 I feel I would be slighting her memory if I didn´t enjoy the body I´m in while I have it.